-By definition, ground covers are plants – often creeping, spreading or climbing – that top out at 3 feet (91 cm.).
-Perennial ground covers are often used as an alternative to grass.
+By definition, groundcovers are plants – often creeping, spreading, or climbing – that top out at 3 feet (1 m.).
+Perennial groundcovers are often used as an alternative to grass.
 They are low-maintenance plants that provide excellent erosion control, even on steep slopes or other difficult sites.
 Many do well in shade.
-It may seem that selecting ground cover plants for zone 9 would be easy, but finding suitable hot weather ground covers can be tricky because many ground-hugging plants don’t tolerate intense heat.
-If you’re in the market for zone 9 ground covers, read on for a few suggestions.
+It may seem that selecting groundcover plants for zone 9 would be easy but finding suitable hot weather groundcovers can be tricky because many ground-hugging plants don’t tolerate intense heat.
+If you’re in the market for zone 9 groundcovers, read on for a few suggestions.

 Algerian ivy (Hedera canariensis) – This ivy plant prefers any well-drained site in deep or partial shade.
 Note: Algerian ivy can become invasive in certain areas.

-Beach morning glory (Ipomoea pes-caprae) –Also known as railroad vine or goat’s foot, this morning glory plant enjoys nearly any soil, including poor soil, and full sun.
+Beach morning glory (Ipomoea pes-caprae) –Also known as railroad vine or goat’s foot, beach morning glory plant enjoys nearly any soil, including poor soil, and full sun.

 St. Andrews Cross (Hypericum hypericoides) – Plant this variety of St. John’s wort in moist or dry soil.
 As long as it drains well, the plant should be happy.
 Tolerates full shade to full sun.

-Golden creeper (Ernodea littoralis) – This ground cover prefers coarse, sandy soil in areas of light shade to full sun.
+Golden creeper (Ernodea littoralis) – Golden creeper groundcover prefers coarse, sandy soil in areas of light shade to full sun.

 Mondo grass (Ophiopogan japonicus) – Similar to liriope and also known as dwarf lilyturf or dwarf liriope, mondo grass makes an excellent round cover option for zone 9.
 Give it moist, loose soil in either partial shade or full sun locations.